 Pro Tip: Enjoy eating at the game from the delicious and cheap concessions!

 Face Paint and Noise Makers

 The presence of noise makers in the stadium also surprised me.
 These days, in the US, most stadiums won’t allow artificial noise makers.
 Yet, in Fiji, they were selling them right outside the entrance.

-I am so glad we watched our first rugby game in Fiji.
+I am so glad we had our first experience with rugby in Fiji.
 It was an amazing experience!
 We began the game not knowing anything about the sport.
-By the end, we all learned a little and were bitten by the rugby bug.
+By the end, we all were bitten by the rugby bug.
 It is an exciting sport with passionate fans.
 I can see why it is the national sport of such a fun-loving country!

 If you ever travel to Fiji, take some time to go watch a rugby game during your trip!
 You will love it!
 These tips will help you have an amazing experience!

 For more tips on traveling to Fiji, read the secret to the best sightseeing in Fiji and why you should stay in an all-inclusive resort in Fiji.

 For more information on Fiji rugby, visit the official website of the Fiji Rugby Union.